mrismanaziz/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## What do you call a guy lying on your doorstep?
+Matt.